Dreamscent/Dreamscent.github.io/_posts/2020-06-01-From-Zero-to-OSCP.md

-Enumeration:
+These scripts will do very similar things, and you can't really go wrong with any.
+So pick your poison.

+**Enumeration:**

 [nmapAutomator][13] by 21y4d - I personally like this the most because there are less output files

 [AutoRecon][14] by Tib3rius - This is said to be the most popular at the moment

-Privilege Escalation
+**Privilege Escalation**

 [lse.sh][15] by diego treitos - This is my favourite, I personally always use it with the `-l1` flag for more verbosity.
+Helps that the output is pretty and easy to read

 [LinEnum][16] by rebootuser - Another good one, made popular by Ippsec.
 But I think it's too much information.